 Extending prior CLALS-sponsored research on Latino entrepreneurship in the DC-metro region, the Center developed a survey of area Latino owned businesses in collaboration with AU’s Kogod School of Business and the Greater Washington Hispanic Chamber of Commerce.
 Our report on the survey results offers a snapshot of the diverse and extraordinary impacts facing Latino businesses owners, which include substantial losses of revenue and customers, and major disruptions such as closures and layoffs.
 It intends to help community assistance organizations and decision-makers identify specific policies and programs to support Latino-owned businesses during and after the pandemic.
 Our hope is that such research will both illuminate the impact of this shock on the region’s Latino community and inform policy responses by local, state, federal, and non-profit agencies.
 Read additional coverage on the report and survey.

-The Center is currently undertaking a second investigation of the pandemic's impacts on Latino-owned businesses with three goals: to catalog all financial assistance programs available to DC area Latino businesses at the federal, state, and city or county levels; to describe steps taken to promote awareness of and facilitate access to these resources, including efforts targeting Latino business owners; and to identify any resulting gaps between the needs of Latino businesses, the types of available financial assistance, and the ability of Latino business owners to access these resources.
-The results of this study will be presented in a report and form the basis of the 2021 Latino Public Affairs Forum.
+The Center has published another report investigating the pandemic's impacts on Latino-owned businesses.
+This report analyzes all financial assistance programs available to DC area Latino businesses at the federal, state, and city or county levels; describe steps taken to promote awareness of and facilitate access to these resources, including efforts targeting Latino business owners; and identifies gaps between the needs of Latino businesses, the types of available financial assistance, and the ability of Latino business owners to access these resources.
+The results of this study will form the basis of the 2021 Latino Public Affairs Forum.
 The Forum will convene a range of experts to consider the problems raised by this research, and implications for decision-makers, as our region moves into the phase of post-pandemic recovery.